Check Out What the Cast of Laguna Beach Is Up to Now - E! Online

 Suddenly we were all buying up Team Heidi and Team Lauren tees from Kitson and then-presidential candidate Barack Obama was joking about how he'd use his powers to end the feud between Conrad and Heidi Montag.
 It was, in a word, wild.
 No wonder Conrad recently confessed to Hills costar Whitney Port that she "just kinda needed a clean break for a minute to kind of emotionally recover."

 We, however, require no such respite.
-And on the series' anniversary, respects must be paid.
-So swing by the surf shop, bust out your favorite white tube dress and check out what your favorite MTV alums have gotten up to in the last 16 years.
+And on LC's 36th birthday Feb.
+1, respects must be paid.
+So swing by the surf shop, bust out your favorite white tube dress and check out what your favorite MTV alums have gotten up to in the last 17-plus years.
 Because while everyone's changed and they've grown, you're always gonna have that group of friends that you can come back to.